I'm a vegan narrowboat-dweller with a love of creative chemistry.

 A friend once called me a 'fun, lovable chemistry nerd’ and I think that pretty much sums me up.

-When I'm not busy writing, making videos or creating art, my idea of heaven involves travelling to new places and eating all of the vegan food I can find.
+When I'm not busy writing or creating art, my idea of heaven involves travelling to new places and eating all of the vegan food I can find.

 I used to play and coach a lot of roller derby, but now you can usually find me running alongside the nearest canal to keep fit.
 My roller skates are still at hand, however, for that smooth patch of tarmac I dream about skating on.